climatenlpcommunity/.github/profile/README.md

 # Climate NLP Community

-We are a collective of practitioners and researchers working on natural language processing applied to various climate change applications.
+We're a collective of practitioners and researchers working on natural language processing applied to various climate change applications.

 As a community, we aim to: